 Travel during low or shoulder seasons

 Hawaii is a year-round destination but the big tourist rush is from December to April.
-Hence, May to September is a good time to visit.
+Hence, May to September is a good time if you’re planning to visit Hawaii on a budget.
 The weather will be mild and the prices will be much lower.
 And you can save even more if you visit in October or November.

 What about accommodation?